List of Mobile Suit Gundam 00 characters: Other members of Celestial Being

 Living over 200 years before the beginning of the series, Aeolia Schenberg establishes the theoretical basis of the combined orbital elevator and photovoltaic energy system, the construction and defense of which he foresaw to employ humanoid machines not unlike mobile suits.
 In a long-term plan to rid the world of armed conflict and ready humanity for the next phase of its evolution, Aeolia founds the private paramilitary organization Celestial Being and develops the technology behind the GN Drives.
 It is this plan that becomes the driving force for both the first and second series.
 Schenberg's body is held in cryogenic stasis within Veda, intending to awaken when the world is rid of conflict.
-However, soon after this discovery near the end of the first series, Alejandro Corner kills Schenberg in order to take over the plan, however Schenberg's death triggers a system trap that activates the Trans-Am System in the four Gundams Original Solar Furnaces' Black Boxes, completely purges the personal data of the four Gundam Meisters and unlocks the secrets behind the Twin Drive System.
+However, soon after this discovery near the end of the first series, Alejandro Corner kills Schenberg in order to take over the plan.
+Schenberg's death triggers a system trap that activates the Trans-Am System in the four Gundams Original Solar Furnaces' Black Boxes, completely purges the personal data of the four Gundam Meisters and unlocks the secrets behind the Twin Drive System.